block42-blockchain-company/fantom-staker-info/README.md

 <br />

-A dApp on the Fantom Opera network to browse information about its validator nodes.
+A dApp on the Fantom Opera network to browse information about its validators.

 ![image](https://user-images.githubusercontent.com/6087393/72337163-5d97b480-36c2-11ea-8c6e-5ac44aff0800.png)